johnathanvman/F6/index.md

 						Entrys.push("CDOM's tongue flings out at SUB!
 SUB grabs the tongue and pulls DOM over to her.
 CSUB kisses the other girl before shoving herself down the froggirls throat!")
 					}
 				}else if(unit(s[1]).Tags[0] == "Batgirl"){
-					Entrys = ["CDOM apologizes before sinking her teeth into SUB's neck, she quickly sucks the life from the other girl.
+					Entrys = ["CDOM apologizes before sinking her teeth into SUB's neck.
+She quickly sucks the life from the other girl.
 CSUB dies with a look of peace on her face."]
 				}
 				if(Entrys.length == 0){
 					Entrys.push("CSUB moans as DOM eats her.")